brianrobles204/observable_locator/README.md

 });
 ```

 The values in the observable locator behave like `Computed` objects.
+That means
+they're lazily created.
+Additionally, if a value isn't being observed inside
+a reaction, it may get disposed / recreated if you read it again.

 ### Async values